Our Introductory Calculus Courses:

 From either of these courses, a student can progress into MA104 Calculus II (and then subsequently, into many additional senior math courses).
 MA103 and MA110* can be thought of, in one way, as equivalent courses taught in two different ways.
 MA103 assumes the student has a relatively strong mathematical background, and completes the material in one term (half-credit).
 MA110*, however, incorporates additional emphasis on basic algebra, trigonometry and limits along the way, completing the material over two terms (one full-credit).
-For example, MA110* will take a closer look at properties of exponential and logarithmic functions and spend some time discussing trigonometric functions, at the time these functions are encountered in the course work, whereas MA103 will assume the students already have a good working knowledge of these functions and their properties.
+For example, MA110* will take a closer look at properties of exponential and logarithmic functions and spend some time discussing trigonometric functions, as well as limits as the foundation of differential calculus, at the time these topics are encountered in the course work, whereas MA103 will assume the students already have a good working knowledge of this material.

 In order to consider MA103 as an option, a student must have credit for Grade 12 Calculus & Vectors (or equivalent), and must have scored 70% or better on the Calculus Preparation Evaluation.

-MA100: This course serves as the entry point for most other BSc programs, such as Biology, Chemistry and Kinesiology.
+MA100: This course serves as the entry point for most other BSc programs, such as Biology, Chemistry, Psychology and Kinesiology.

 Normally this course will be followed by completion of MA101, though interested students may opt to take MA103.
 Completion of either MA101 or MA103 then gives a student the option of enrolling in MA104 if s/he wishes.